benmccormick/benmccormick_blog_posts/_posts/2013-01-12-javascript-explained-object-oriented-javascript.markdown

 [^2]: With an optional second argument to set the local properties of the object from another object.
 Note that these properties will need to be Objects, not primitive values, or a TypeError will be thrown

+[^3]: Thanks to [Eric Elliot][eelliot] for pointing out that my original description of Object.Create was misleading.
+There are multiple ways to create and reuse object code in Javascript.
+I only touch on one of them in this article.